Skip to main content

 Who Is Responsible For Property Management In The Church?

-At the end of the day, not everyone wants to deal with the facility management at a church and I have seen firsthand some church leaders pass on their responsibilities to someone else (usually me, in my case) to deal with.
+At the end of the day, not everyone wants to deal with facility management at a church, and I have seen firsthand some church leaders pass on their responsibilities to someone else.
 That said, it is my belief that everyone should contribute to church property management in some way.

 Every one of the full-time staff members should do their part in maintaining the church and its facilities one way or another.
 It is up to the church management to decide how these responsibilities are divided up, but it should be a team process.